pydata/xarray/doc/user-guide/data-structures.rst

 Consistency checks are enforced.
-For instance, if we try to create a `cycle`, where the root node is also a child of a descendant, the constructor will raise an (:py:class:`~xarray.InvalidTreeError`):
+For instance, if we try to create a cycle, where the root node is also a child of a descendant, the constructor will raise an (:py:class:`~xarray.InvalidTreeError`):